 Like us, dolphins have families, as well as social groups.
 You know, those people you never get tired of seeing.
-We may refer to it as our clique, but there is a scientific terms for these groups of dolphins.
+We may refer to it as our clique, but there is a scientific term for these groups of dolphins.
 Called “pods,” dolphins travel in groups of diverse numbers.
 Like us, they could have as little as two individuals in their group or a pod could reach up to 1,000 individuals.

 2. We Speak in Different Dialects

 Depending on their pod and geographical area, orcas (which are actually not whales, they’re the largest classified dolphin) can “speak” in different dialects.
-You can compare this the accents we have across the world: American, British, Australian, Irish and so on.
+You can compare this to the accents we have across the world: American, British, Australian, Irish, and so on.
 This happens the same way it happens to us: our environment and learned behavior from our superiors.
 There is even evidence that orcas and bottlenose dolphins can learn each other’s languages, the same way we learn other languages – but they do it all without Rosetta Stone.

 3. We Give Each Other Names

 Dolphins may not be calling out for “Susie” or “Bob” in the ocean, but studies have shown that they do have personalized whistles for members of their pod.